SumanKumarChava/ReactJS-Practice/README.md

 1. To start React, add "parcel index.html" in the package.json -> scripts object and use **npm start** command
 2. JSX is not actually writing html in js file but it has HTML like syntax in it.
 3. Babel - library that takes the jsx and transpiles into browser understandable JS - it is a js compiler.
-4. JSX => React.CreateElement => JS React Element => Html Element
+4. JSX => React.CreateElement => JS React Element => Html Element.
-   Above is the way in which JSX elements are converted to html elements.
+   This is the way in which JSX elements are converted to html elements.
 5. visit https://babeljs.io/ for more info.
 6. Prettier, Bracket pair coloriser, Es lint, better comments - some of the important vs code extensions.
 7. 2 types of react components - class based and functional based